guitaripod/omnichat/cloneathon-roadmap.md

 - [ ] Create sync mechanism for offline/online states
 - [ ] Build conversation search functionality
 - [ ] Add export chat feature (JSON, Markdown)
+- [ ] Add export feature that compiles a summary of the chat that creates a card-like widget .png that the user can save or copy to clipboard.

 ## Phase 3: Advanced Features (Days 5-6)